dfsp-spirit/neuro/README.md

-# neurogo
+# neuro
-Work-in-progress Go module to read structural neuroimaging file formats, ignore.
+Work-in-progress Go module to read structural neuroimaging file formats, ignore for now.

 ## About